To content

 Knowledge in microeconomics is recommended.

-Strategic Management and Leadership Strategic Management 7,5 Lecture and Exercise
+Strategic Management and Leadership Strategic Management Lecture: new video mondays,

 Master Courses taught in English